HCK-CI/AutoHCK/docs/Home.md

-        --discard-granularity <size>  Set discard_granularity on virtio-blk-pci devices and discard=unmap on their drive Size can be a plain byte count or use a K/M/G suffix (e.g. 4096, 4K, 256K, 32M) --virtiofs-cache <mode>       Set virtiofsd cache mode for the virtio-fs device (default: always) --extensions <extensions_list>
+        --discard-granularity <size>  Set discard_granularity on virtio-blk-pci devices and discard=unmap on their drive Size can be a plain byte count or use a K/M/G suffix (e.g. 4096, 4K, 256K, 32M) --virtiofs-cache <mode>       Set virtiofsd cache mode for the virtio-fs device (default: always) --pcie-spare-root-ports <N>   Allocate N extra empty pcie-root-ports at boot for later hotplug (q35 only, default: 0) Max N depends on QEMU
+        --extensions <extensions_list>
                                      List of extensions for run test
         --net-test-speed <net_test_speed>